Contrastive Spectral Rectification: Test-Time Defense towards Zero-shot Adversarial Robustness of CLIP: Spectral Consistency Disparity on 15 Datasets

-In this section, we provide a comprehensive evaluation of feature consistency across a broader range of datasets and attack configurations to reinforce the observations in Section~\ref{sec:spectral_divergence}.
+In this section, we provide a comprehensive evaluation of feature consistency under progressive frequency attenuation across a broader range of datasets and attack configurations to reinforce the observations in Section~\ref{sec:spectral_divergence}.
 We extend our analysis to include: \begin{itemize}[leftmargin=*, labelsep=1em, itemsep=1pt, parsep=2pt, topsep=1pt] \item General Classification: CIFAR-10/100, STL-10, Caltech-101/256, and ImageNet. \item Fine-Grained Recognition: Oxford Pets, Flowers-102, Food-101, and Stanford Cars. \item Scene Understanding: SUN397 and Country211. \item Specialized Domains: FGVC-Aircraft, EuroSAT, DTD, and PCAM. \end{itemize} For each dataset, we randomly sample 300 instances and generate adversarial examples (AEs) using 10-step PGD and 30-step AutoAttack under various $\ell_\infty$ budgets.
+As shown in Figure~\ref{fig:data_div_combined_s}, benign and adversarial samples exhibit a clear distinction across all datasets.